Delta passenger tried to open emergency door as attention-grab to share vaccine views, feds say

 Many of the passengers are heard applauding after he was taken off the plane.

 Some witnesses told authorities that Demarre may have been suffering a mental-health crisis, but it remains unclear.
-Demarre is on probation for a 2020 conviction for driving under the influence of intoxicants and has a separate criminal mischief conviction from last year, reported the Oregonian.
+Demarre is on probation for a 2020 conviction for driving under the influence of intoxicants and has a separate criminal mischief conviction from last year, the Oregonian reported.

-It’s not the first time in recent months that a passenger has tried to open up the emergency door on a plane.
+It’s not the first time in recent months that a passenger has tried to open the emergency door on a plane.
 An American Airlines passenger was arrested in September after he opened an aircraft’s emergency exit door and jumped on the wing of the plane as it arrived at Miami International Airport

-U.S. Magistrate Judge John V. Acosta ordered Monday that the Portland man remains in custody until a mental-health evaluation can be completed.
+U.S. Magistrate Judge John V. Acosta ordered Monday that the Portland man remain in custody until a mental-health evaluation can be completed.
 Demarre has a detention review hearing scheduled for the end of this week.

 Read more: